kaga1minn0nnn4/AliceNode/README.md

-# aris_maincore
+# AliceNode
-aris_maincore is main program for object search robot.
+AliceNode is main node for object search robot.